nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example scenario of how the routing algorithm functions.

 1. User executes `GoCommand` and the `RouterUi` reads in the starting location and destination.<br />
-2. The input is changed to the name of the block if applicable.
+2. The input is changed to the name of the block if applicable. <br />
-3. The blocks are then checked to see if they are valid blocks.
+3. The blocks are then checked to see if they are valid blocks. <br />
 4. `GoCommand` will then check if the second entry is eatery.
 If it is not "EATERY", step 3 and 4 are skipped for step 5.<br />
 5. `GoCommand` will then create an instance of `EateryList` and invokes its method `sortEateriesByDistance()` which returns a list of eateries in order of the closest distance.<br />
 6. `GoCommand` then takes in the selection of eatery that the user is chosen and sets the destination.<br/>